Yuri05/developer-docs/ospsuite-r-setup/Setup-ospsuite-R-on-Ubuntu.md

 # Install R Packages

-Within a R sesssion in a terminal
+Within a R session in a terminal

 ```
 install.package('devtools')